By What Right Do Governments Exist?

 In this “theocracy” (for Israel has never truly been a theocracy, see below), God established cities of refuge for man slayers to flee for safety.
 These cities of refuge protected those who committed accidental man slaughter.
 But they were to be examined by the elders of the city who determined if it were accidental or intentional.
 If accidental, then that person had to live the rest of his or her life in one of those cities.
 If he left, or the elders determined that it was intentional murder, then the avenger of blood was given authority to execute that person (Deut.
 19:11-12).
 So, the government of elders determined if it was accidental or intentional, but the execution was by the relative of the victim, not by the government.

-But as the reader can see, this is not God’s original intent, but permitted the creation of governments due to the “hardness” of our hearts (Matt.
-19:8).
-Governments are ordained by God, but God gives the responsibility of forming governments to man.
+Governments are allowed by God, but God gives the responsibility of forming governments to man.
 In other words, God does not form the governments.
 And because all men are sinners we naturally corrupt what we do.
 Therefore, it is natural for men in governments to abuse their authority.
 Abuses by government are not sanctioned by God.

 America’s founding fathers understood these principals when they drafted the Constitution for the United States government after it was clear that the Articles of Confederation were inadequate.
 Bastiat’s argument that the right to life, and its preservation, comes from God was stated by the founding fathers in their Declaration of Independence: